-Alla Tkachuk is an artist, founder of MASK, and a creativity education champion.
+Alla Tkachuk is a founder of MASK.
 Having earned degrees in engineering and technical science, Alla pursued a career in fine art.
-She uses her art to explore notions of human identity, the synergy of art and technology, and the social impact of the arts.
-Alla believes:
+Her art explores the notions of human identity, the synergy of art and technology, and the social impact of the arts.

 Her art has featured on the front pages of the leading national newspapers The Times (UK) and Bild (Germany), and in The Guardian, Independent, Jackdaw Art Review, Art Industry, Hello, Der Spiegel, Die Welt, Dancing Times, Evening Standard, ITV and BSN television platforms and other press and media.
 She has exhibited internationally, and her works were included in the Royal College of Music and BBC Public Ownership art collections.
 She is a recipient of the Leverhulme Artist-in-Residence Award, UK Millennium Award, and Gold Medal of the publishing Lead Awards.
 Alla is a RSA Fellow.

-Alla hopes that in the long-term, it will lead to these long lasting changes:
+Alla hopes that in the long-term she will see more long lasting changes: